NEITI commences 2015, 2016 audit of oil, gas sector - Nigeria Today

 NEITI commences 2015, 2016 audit of oil, gas sector

-NIGERIAN Extractive Industries Transparency Initiative, NEITI, has commenced a comprehensive independent audit of the nation’s oil and gas sector that would cover the periods of 2015 and 2016.
-The Executive Secretary of NEITI, Mr. Waziri Adio, who announced this yesterday at a workshop organised for major oil companies in Nigeria, said that the independent audit […]
+The Nigerian Extractive Industries Transparency Initiative(NEITI) on Thursday said it had commenced a comprehensive independent audit of the nation’s oil and gas sector that would cover the periods of 2015 and 2016.
+Waziri Adio, Executive Secretary of NEITI, announced this in Lagos at a workshop organised for major oil companies in Nigeria.
+Adio said that…

-The post NEITI commences 2015, 2016 audit of oil, gas sector appeared first on Nigerian Pilot: Nigerian Newspaper.
+The post NEITI commences 2015, 2016 audit of oil, gas sector appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG